mzrghorbani/MPI-Grid-Middleware/README.md

 The following instructions are designed to automate MPI job submission containing 200 simulations.

-### Ensure mpi4py libraries are installed.
+### Ensure mpi4py libraries are installed on your local machine.

 If not, please follow the instructions below for Ubuntu 22.04:

     mkdir -p $HOME/opt/openmpi
     cd $HOME/Downloads